lowedown/HelixWatchdog/README.md

 # HelixWatchdog
 Command line application that validates Helix references inside the 'src' folder.
-This tool checks for any kind of reference by checking .cs, .csproj, .config files for strings.
+Watchdog not only checks project references but also finds any other kind of dependency by checking .cs, .csproj, .config files for namespace references.

 ## Usage